rcos/rcos-handbook/docs/project_management/new_projects.md

 #### 3. Project Pairing

+!> If you already have members committed to your project and did not pitch, you do not need to do Project Pairing.

 If you have pitched your project, you will need to interact with RCOS members who are interested in potentially joining your project!
 This takes place in an exciting process called [Project Pairing](membership/project_pairing), which occurs immediately after project pitches at the start of the semester.
 You will represent your project in-person to any interested members, in a sort of speed-dating format.
 You will get to talk to and pitch your project to many RCOS members to determine if they are interested and a good match for your project.
 You must give the go-ahead to members who want to join your project, they cannot join just by requesting alone.

 - [ ] Attend Project Pairing and represent your project